 19. Wonderland Trail to Panhandle Gap

-Long and varied but not consistently tricky, the trail to Panhandle Gap is one of our absolute favorite all-day hikes at Mt Rainier.
+Long and varied but not consistently tricky, the trail to Panhandle Gap is one of our absolute favorite hikes in Mount Rainier National Park.
 You’ll see just about everything the national park has to offer: forests, meadows, boulder fields, and incredible mountain scenery.
 Once you reach the gap, the vista is a mesmerizing finale; on a clear day, your view extends to Mount Hood!

 Make sure to pack plenty of snacks, water, and a jacket.
 In this alpine environment, weather changes quickly and even in summertime, it could snow.